Starting with Team Science

 Dear Dr. Smith,

 I am working on a synthesis of soil inverbrate diversity across North America and would like to include the dataset behind your paper titled {xxx} (doi:{yyy}), which seems highly relevant.
 Would it be possible to obtain the data?
 Ideally, we would access it through through a public repository, such as the Environmental Data Initiative, which offers assistance in curation and submission of datasets.
-Either way, we would credit you as the data originator and want you know we are using it.
+Either way, we would credit you as the data originator and want you to know we are using it.
 If there is any additional context we should be aware of or related datasets we should be sure to include, please let us know.
 A short description of the synthesis project follows.

 Thank you,